pandas-dev/pandas/doc/source/timeseries.rst

    dft
    dft['2013']

-This starts on the very first time in the month, and includes the last date & time for the month
+This starts on the very first time in the month, and includes the last date and time for the month:

 .. ipython:: python

    dft['2013-1':'2013-2']

-This specifies a stop time **that includes all of the times on the last day**
+This specifies a stop time **that includes all of the times on the last day**:

 .. ipython:: python

    dft['2013-1':'2013-2-28']

-This specifies an **exact** stop time (and is not the same as the above)
+This specifies an **exact** stop time (and is not the same as the above):

 .. ipython:: python

    dft['2013-1':'2013-2-28 00:00:00']

-We are stopping on the included end-point as it is part of the index
+We are stopping on the included end-point as it is part of the index:

 .. ipython:: python